 ‘Their’ and ‘them’ were fine for … how many generations?
 They sure make things easier when we are talking about a mixed group of people.

 Twenty years in the making

-Back in the day (as my grandmother was fond of saying), people didn’t have this gender ‘thing’ with sentences.
-If the now-dreaded their cropped up, everyone had sense enough to know it was inclusive.
+Back in the day (as my grandmother was fond of saying), people didn’t have this gender thing with sentences.
+If ‘his,’ ‘… all men are created equal,’ or ‘mankind’ cropped up, everyone had enough sense to know it was inclusive.
 It meant ‘everyone.’

 Final Note: Feel free to join me in this take-back-the-language issue when circumstances allow.
-You may be surprised with those who are personally affronted by your stand, but hang in there.
+You may be surprised by those who are insulted with your stand.